-Sexual Assault: An umbrella term referring to a range of nonconsensual sexual contact, which can occur in many forms, including but not limited to rape and sexual battery.
+Sexual Assault: An umbrella term referring to a range of nonconsensual sexual contact, which can occur in many forms including but not limited to rape and sexual battery.

-Sexual Exploitation: "Sexual Exploitation" occurs when an individual takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute any of the other sexual misconduct offenses.
-Examples of sexual exploitation include, but are not limited to, the following:
+Sexual Exploitation: Taking non-consensual or abusive sexual advantage of another for one's own advantage or benefit, or for the benefit or advantage of anyone other than the one being exploited.

+Examples of sexual exploitation may include, but are not limited to, the following:

 - 1. Invasion of sexual privacy; - 2.
 Prostituting another individual; - 3.
-Non-consensual video or audio-taping of sexual activity; - 4.
-Non-consensual distribution of video or audio of sexual activity, even if the sexual activity or video or audio taken of sexual activity was consensual; - 5.
-Intentional observation of unsuspecting individuals who are partially undressed, naked, or engaged in sexual acts;

-- 6. Knowingly transmitting an STD or HIV to another individual; - 7.
-Intentionally and inappropriately exposing one's breasts, buttocks, groin, or genitals in non-consensual circumstances; and/or - 8.
-Sexually based stalking and/or bullying.
+Non-consensual photos, video, or audio of sexual activity; - 4.
+Non-consensual distribution of photo, video, or audio of sexual activity, even if the sexual activity was consensual; - 5.
+Intentional observation of nonconsenting individuals who are partially undressed, naked, or engaged in sexual acts; - 6.
+Knowingly transmitting an STD or HIV to another individual through sexual activity; - 7.
+Intentionally and inappropriately exposing one's breasts, buttocks, groin, or genitals in non-consensual circumstances; - 8. and/or Sexually-based bullying.

-Sexual Harassment: "Sexual Harassment" also includes unwelcomed verbal, nonverbal, or physical conduct, based on sex or gender stereotypes, that is: implicitly or explicitly a term or condition of employment, or status in a course, program or activity; or is a basis for employment/educational decisions; or has the purpose or effect of interfering with one's work or educational performance, creating an intimidating, hostile, or offensive work or learning environment, or interfering with or limiting one's ability to participate in or benefit from an institutional program or activity.
+Sexual Harassment: Unwelcome verbal, nonverbal, or physical conduct, based on sex or on gender stereotypes, that is implicitly or explicitly a term or condition of employment or status in a course, program, or activity; is a basis for employment or educational decisions; or is sufficiently severe, persistent, or pervasive to interfere with one's work or educational performance creating an intimidating, hostile, or offensive work or learning environment, or interfering with or limiting one's ability to participate in or to benefit from an institutional program or activity.